-Figure 4: a) $\eta$ in relation with the return period T. The dashed line is "Brusson" dam, the only one without an increasing trend. b) Relation between mean and standard deviation of $\eta_T$ , the central values are reported in black.
+Figure 4: a) $\eta$ in relation with the return period T. The dashed line is "Brusson" dam, the only one without an increasing trend. b) Relation between mean and standard deviation of $\eta_T$ .

-As the different return periods are equally-spaced in the requency domain (F), a consistent value for the mean attenuation coefficient ( $\bar{\eta}$ ) can be provided for each reservoir.
+As the different return periods are equally-spaced in the frequency domain (F), a consistent value for the mean attenuation coefficient ( $\overline{\eta}$ ) can be provided for each reservoir.

 It is then possible to link these mean values of $\eta$ with a number of physical descriptors, through a multi-regressive analysis.
-The aim is to provide a way to asses average values of $\bar{\eta}$ for other dams on the basis of its structural features and of morphologic and hydrologic parameters of the related basin.
+The aim is to provide a way to assess average values of $\overline{\eta}$ for other dams on the basis of its structural features and of morphologic and hydrologic parameters of the related basin.
 We performed all the possible regressions combining from 1 to 4 of the descriptors used in the SSEM analysis.
 Regressions coefficients were tested in their significance with the t-Student test, and for multicollinearity with the VIF test.
 The models presenting all-significant coefficients were sorted according to the related adjusted coefficient of determination ( $R^2{adj}$ ).